Frank B. Butler: Career as a developer

 Washington Street was the center of Lincolnville's social life as well.
 Butler served as president of the Colored Business and Professional Men's League, which met monthly and produced a directory of black businesses in Lincolnville in the early 1920s.
 In 1925 Butler and several other men joined to form the College Park Realty Company, Inc., of which he was also president.
 In October of that year Butler and his second wife Minnie Elizabeth, along with several other investors, including a white physician who saw white and black patients in Lincolnville, transferred their various properties to the company to form the College Park subdivision.
 The organization became "one of the most lucrative real estate businesses involving property in the western section of St. Augustine, outside the city limits, during the 1920s", according to local historian David Nolan.

-In 1927, Butler began buying Edgar F. Pomar's undeveloped land between the Atlantic Ocean and the Matanzas River, about ten miles southeast of St. Augustine on Anastasia Island.
+In 1927, Butler began buying Edgar F. Pomar's undeveloped land between the Atlantic Ocean and the Matanzas River, about eight miles southeast of St. Augustine on Anastasia Island.
 Gradually he developed this land into "Butler's Beach" as a resort area for African Americans, the only one between Jacksonville and Daytona Beach.
-Some prominent whites, such as attorney Frank Upchurch, Sr., realtor Frank E. Hale, and County Commissioner Dan Mickler, helped Butler obtain credit and develop the land so that African Americans in the county could have a beach to enjoy.
+Some prominent whites, such as attorney Frank Upchurch, realtor Frank E. Hale, and County Commissioner Dan Mickler, helped Butler obtain credit and develop the land so that African Americans in the county could have a beach to enjoy.
 On July 22, 1927, Edgar Pomar sold Butler around 8.4 acres stretching from the ocean to the Matanzas River, and a strip of about 38 acres from the ocean to the river to the Ancient City Beach Company.
 This new company was a partnership with D. D. Powell of Jacksonville as president and Frank Butler as secretary.
 Other investors were involved who each bought an interest; Butler bought a one-seventh interest, and it is likely the others did as well; he eventually bought them all out.

 Developing this land was difficult, since it was nearly impassable with sand and swamps.
 On August 10, 1927 the St. Augustine Record reported that Edgar Pomar's request to the county for help with a road to reach the property was turned down by the county commission after white constituents owning property in the area opposed it.
 They asked the commission to deny any application that might lessen the value of their beach property by making it possible for an African American resort and dance hall to be built nearby.
 Not until 1931 was a gravel road, the forerunner of State Road A1A, finally built.